• Apple Watch

 • Not Selling Info

-How to clear Safari cache, history, and cookies on Mac
+How to clear history, cache, and cookies in safari on iphone or ipad.

 safari cookies reset